Giving Back at the Oregon Food Bank (April 2013)

 “Last year, Oregon Food Bank distributed 43.5-million pounds of food to hunger-relief agencies.”

-Food Bank 4In 2012 at OFB’s two Portland area locations, volunteer hours were equal to 74 full time employees, valued at $2.4 million.
+In 2012, at OFB’s two Portland area locations, volunteer hours were equal to 74 full-time employees, valued at $2.4 million.
 WOW!!!

-Photo Left: I attempted to get a photo with my daughter, but she exclaimed, “No way mom, you’re going to put that on your blog!”
+Photo above: I attempted to get a photo with my daughter, but she exclaimed, “No way mom, you’re going to put that on your blog!”
 I guess the volunteer outfits weren’t flattering enough. 🙂

 So, one of her friends posed for a photo with me.
-Thanks Jaslie!
+Thanks, Jaslie!

 The OFB has plenty of opportunities to volunteer for groups and individuals.
 There are shift dates and times planned in advance for school groups – you simply sign up for the shift you want to volunteer for.